 Materials Needed for Freeform Crochet and Knitting

 Freeform crochet is most efficiently worked with a crochet hook, although it’s also possible to use your fingers to do it.
-Likewise, freeform knitting is most efficiently worked with knitting needles, although it is also possible to freeform arm knit.
+Likewise, freeform knitting is most efficiently worked with knitting needles, although it is also possible to freeform loom knit, freeform arm knit or finger knit.